Chapter 17 : Serious

 “And you want to know if you’d be more susceptible to it?” she guessed.
 I nodded and she said, “Reese, so many mothers get postnatal depression, you might have more of a chance but it’s generally heredity.”

 I took a drink out of my glass.
 “I don’t know whether or not my mum had it, but I think she may have.
 She always tended to resent me…”

 Ginny gave me a consoling smile and asked, “Have you told James that you suffered from depression?”

 I looked down and quietly said, “No I haven’t.
-I mean the potions and anti-depressants worked, so I just really thought I wouldn’t need to discuss it.”
+I mean the potions and anti-depressants and therapy worked pretty well, and I’ve been pretty good for the past year.
+I just thought I wouldn’t need to discuss it.”

-Ginny stared at me and I said, “Okay it’s because I was scared.
-I just –” I broke off, not too sure if I should be discussing this with James’ mother.
+Ginny gave me a look that clearly told me she knew the real reason I hadn’t said anything to James.
+I sighed and gave in, “Okay it’s because I was scared.
+I just—” I broke off, not too sure if I should be discussing this with James’ mother.